reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 * Child device service measurements: `tedge/service/<service-id>/telemetry/measurements`

 The `id` could be the main device id, service id or child device id.
-The relation between the "parent and its child device s" or "devices and the services linked to them" are defined only during the bootstrapping phase.
+The relation between the "parent and its child devices" or "devices and the services linked to them" are defined only during the bootstrapping phase.

 ```admonish note